tatsu-lab/alpaca_eval/README.md

 <details>
   <summary><b>Tips for choosing evaluators</b></summary>

-Overall we recommend using `annotators_config=alpaca_eval_gpt4` if you want the highest agreement with humans, `annotators_config=claude` if you have academic (free) access to Claude and have a low budget, and `annotators_config=chatgpt_fn` if you don't have access to the other two models.
+Overall we recommend using `annotators_config=alpaca_eval_cot_gpt4_turbo_fn` if you want the high agreement with humans, and `annotators_config=chatgpt_fn` if you are on a tight budget.

 When choosing an annotator we recommend you to consider the following (the first three are obvious):

 - `"Human agreement [%]"`
 - `"Price [$/1000 examples]"`
 - `"Time [seconds/1000 examples]"`
+- `"* corr."` approx. > 0.7.
+It is important that the correlation is not too low, but we do not recommend using it as the main metric as the correlation is computed on only 9 models.
 - `"Proba. prefer longer"` approx. < 0.7.
 Indeed, we found see that the majority of preference of human annotators have strong bias for longer answers (as shown by the high [performance=62.2](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/evaluators_configs/README.md)